tholman/the-indie-web/_posts/2015-09-11-meet-inspiring-online.md

 type: An Idea
 ---

-_For a while now, I've been condemplating creating a blog...
-I'd tried it a few times in the past, but nothing ever stuck.
+_For a while now Ive been condemplating creating a blog Id tried it a few times in the past, but nothing ever stuck.
 This is an experiment really, a fully open source blog, where anyone can submit posts, edit posts, add to posts.
 All that jazz.
-Here's a quick run down of what we've got going on._
+Heres a quick run down of what weve got going on._

 ## Title area